-- Projects will include a coding portion and a report portion. - Code will be graded objectively.
-Code must produce the correct output to receive credit.
+- Projects will include a coding portion and a report portion. - Code must produce the correct output to receive credit.
 Incorrect output, no output, compilation errors, or runtime errors will not receive credit.
 Please double-check your submitted code to ensure that minor errors will not result in major test failures. - Code tests will include edge cases.
-Think through all possible conditions for your program. - Report grading will evaluate your overall understanding for the project area.
+Think through all possible conditions for your program. - Report grading will evaluate your overall understanding for the project area. - Projects will include a peer evaluation of group members.
+In cases where the is evidence of unequal contributions among group members-based on peer evaluations, git commit history, student interviews, etc.-the instructor may adjust project scores to better reflect individual contributions.